Most popular

 Origin Nine-tailed foxes appear in Chinese folklore, literature, and mythology, in which, depending on the tale can be a good or a bad omen.
 The motif of nine-tailed foxes from Chinese culture were eventually transmitted and introduced to the Japanese and Korean cultures.

-READ ALSO: What is the price of haircut machine?
+READ ALSO: What are the challenges of e-commerce in Africa?

 What kind of animal is the fox spirit?